 For instance, your captions may be short and sweet or long and important – but they cannot be over 2200 characters.
 Here are some other things to keep in mind:

 1. As we mentioned, the limit for Instagram captions is 2200 characters, which is far more than Twitter’s 280; but unlike Twitter, Instagram doesn’t show you how many characters you have typed.
-Check out this amazing tool from Sprout Social that calculates the characters in your content so you don’t go past the set limit of the length of Instagram captions.

 2. You may decide to use all 2200 characters for your captions but keep in mind that Instagram does not show all of it at once on your follower’s feeds.
 Instead, Instagram truncates (shortens) your caption to display only the first three lines.
 If you want your entire caption to show, Instagram advises you to keep the length of your Instagram caption under 125 characters.